🔌Add a PostgreSQL connection

 Create a dataset from a PostgreSQL connection

-• Select the Database
+• Select a Database

-• Select the Schema
+• Select a Schema

 • Select Table or Views